139bercy/pypel/README.md

  - What if my usecase slightly differs from that ?
 The Extract/Transform/Load parts are separated, and you can modify each one independantly to fit your usecase.

-## API descrption
+## API summary
-All functionalities are available through the pypel.Process class:
+All functionalities are available through the pypel.processes.Process class:

- - instantiate your Process : `process = pypel.Process()`
+ - instantiate your Process : `process = pypel.processes.Process()`
  - extract data : `df = process.extract(file_path)`
  - transform data : `df = process.transform(df)`
  - load data : `process.load(df, es_indice, es_instance)`
      es_indice is the elasticsearch indice you wanna load into, es_instance is an elasticsearch connection : `es = elasticserach.Elasticsearch(ip, ...)`
  - for conveniance, a wrap-up function exists that bundles all 3 operations in one : `process.process(file_path, es_indice, es_instance)`

 The Process constructor takes optional Extractor, Transformer & Loader arguments.
-These must derive from their pypel-class.
+These must derive from their BaseClass.

+4 subpackages are made accessible for customization :
+ - extractors are located in `pypel.extractors`
+ - transformers in `pypel.transformers`
+ - loaders in `pypel.loaders`
+ - processes in `pypel.processes`

-For options, detailed usage and/or functionalities please refer to the documentation
+For options, detailed usage and/or functionalities please refer to the docstrings.

+### In-depth API usage
+All custom extractors, transformers and loaders MUST be derived from their respective BaseClass, e.g `BaseTransformer`

+The `Process` class exists for conveniance only.
+Complex use-cases can (and probably should) ignore it completely, but the cli currently only instanciates & executes `Process`es.

 ### Loading from the command line
 Pypel allows generating & loading from the command line by executing `pypel/main.py`.